deltaclock/blog/content/posts/cross_compile_frida/index.md

 # Compiling Frida

-While probably other tricks exist, to avoid compiling the whole project, it's safer to assume a compilation will have higher changes of success than anything else.
+While probably other tricks exist, to avoid compiling the whole project, it's safer to assume a compilation will have higher chances of success than anything else.

 In order to compile such a project on my _x86-64_ PC, I required a toolchain that: